Empathy, Arranger, Communicator, Includer, Developer

-I am delighted to be a recent transplant to Asheville (my husband Elie and I moved here just under two years ago).
+I am delighted to be a recent transplant to Asheville (she and her husband moved here several years ago).
 Growing up in Brooklyn, NY, I fell in love with the Blue Ridge Mountains as a child, spending summers at Camp Judaea in Hendersonville.
 After graduating with a degree in Drama/Dance from Bard College, I escaped the East Coast for San Francisco.
 Appreciating the sense of “the big city inside a small town,” I lived there until moving to Asheville – all except for five years in Jerusalem, Israel.
 My parents had moved to Israel and it became important for me to spend time with them during the final chapter of their lives.
 I became a real estate agent there, serving a widely diverse clientele, many of whom were buyers from overseas, seeking retirement or vacation properties.

 Upon arrival in Asheville, I became very active in my synagogue community, Congregation Beth Israel.
 A regular attendee at services, I am a member of the Ritual Committee, and I often step up to volunteer for events and ad hoc committees.
 I also serve on the Steering Committee for the Center of Jewish Studies at UNC Asheville.
-You can find me at one of the Asheville’s many superb restaurants (I happily describe myself as a foodie) or fine theaters (you may even find me on stage now and then), and most definitely at Tourists games.
+You can find me at one of the Asheville’s many superb restaurants (she happily describes herself as a foodie) or fine theaters (you may even find her on stage now and then), and most definitely at Tourists baseball games.
 Elie and I love adventuring – continuing to explore the areas in and around Asheville – which broadens and deepens my knowledge of my new home.
 I can’t wait to help you find yours!